 It’s important to make the navigation as simple and intuitive for the user to get to the right post or page.

-Pages can be revised once in a while but they are usually set in stone.
-News Postings can be revised but they are suppose to be the fresh news, the upcoming events, lots of description, photos, comments and tags.
+Pages can be revised once in a while but they are usually set in stone for the most part.
+Think of a statue with a description or a painting about the author, that would be a page.
+News Postings can be revised but they are suppose to be fresh news, upcoming events, lots of description, photos, comments, opinions, reviews, articles, interviews, research, sources and tags.
 It’s the meat of the website.
-You are going to use this to your advantage.

 This is the hard part.
 But you can do it.